UniStuttgart-VISUS/megamol/docs/devguide.md

 Larger (especially in the meaning of build times) and/or very specialized libraries could be wrapped within vcpkg features in `vcpkg.json`.
 If doing so add an option to the beginning of `CMakeLists.txt` using `megamol_feature_option()` to allow using that feature.

+### Using third-party code

+Including third-party code as library with vcpkg is the preferred way, but may sometimes it is required to directly include thrid-party code within the MegaMol repository.
+In that case all external code must be placed within a `3rd` directory in the corresponding plugin root (`plugins/<plugin-name>/3rd/<code-name>`).
+In addition, a readme and license file must be included with the third-party code.
+The readme must contain the exact source of the third-party code (meaning including the exact version, repo hash, download URL etc., not just a project website).
+The motivation is that may for future updates of upstream changes future MegaMol developers are able to reconstruct the exact source and may be able to diff upstream changes.
+Therefore, also the MegaMol styleguide does not apply to third-party code and third-party code should be kept in its original state.

+(TODO: how should third-party shaders be organized?)

+#### Third-party code requires changes or patches?

+The code must still remain in the `3rd` directory.
+Having any third-party code within regular MegaMol source files (so everything not in a `3rd` directory) must be avoided at any possible cost!
+In addition to the above points, the changes must be documented in a reasonable way, i.e. using comments within the code, including a patch file, or writing a descriptive changelog.
+Again the motivation is maintainability, that another developer is able to understand the changes made and can merge possible upstream updates.
+Therefore, it is recommended to keep changes/patches as small as possible and implement extension within regular MegaMol source files, while the third-party code is included using the standard C++ includes.

 <!-- ###################################################################### -->
 -----